nlemanski/ABS_Honeybee_Foraging/ODD.md

 5. The recruit with the lowest forager ID executes its “update recruit” submodel:

  a.
 If the behavioral mode is “waiting to be recruited,” the recruit executes the “recruitment” submodel.

  b.
 If the behavioral mode is “searching for an advertised patch” or “returning to a previously visited patch,” it executes the “update position” submodel in which its position is updated.

  c.
 If the behavioral mode is “recruiting other foragers”:

   i.
 The recruit adds 1 to its elapsed dancing time

   ii.
 If the recruit’s elapsed dancing time ≥ the total dancing time parameter, tr, the recruit’s elapsed dancing time is set to 0, the recruit’s patch memory vector is removed from the list of broadcasted positions, and:

    1. If the recruit’s return count ≥ the persistence parameter, the recruit’s behavioral mode is set to “waiting to be recruited”

    2. If the recruit’s return count < the persistence parameter, the recruit’s behavioral mode is set to “returning to a previously visited patch”

  d.
 If the behavioral mode is “returning to the hive”:

   i.
 If its position is equal to (0,0), it executes submodel “recruit returned”

   ii.
 If its position is not equal to (0,0), it moves 1 spatial unit closer to the hive

  e.
 If the recruit’s position is outside the maximum boundaries of the landscape, the recruit’s position is reset to (0,0).

 6. If the recruit has found food, it:

-	Changes its behavioral mode to “returning to the hive” Updates its foraging load
+ a.
+Changes its behavioral mode to “returning to the hive”

+ b.
+Updates its foraging load

-	Removes 1 foraging load from its current position in the landscape Adds 1 to the state variable patch visits
+ c.
+Removes 1 foraging load from its current position in the landscape

+ d.
+Adds 1 to the state variable patch visits

 7. The recruit updates the state variable energy expenditure.